Material Requirements Planning- A Comprehensive Guide

 • You must calculate the material required for each dependent demand node with the same lead time and sequence used on the master production schedule.

 • Maintain correct storage locations to avoid calculating incorrect requirements.
-For example, if a material is received in a storage place, store all its parts there.
+For example, if a material is received in storage, store all its parts there.

 • It does not recalculate requirements if a vendor change or stock transfer occurs after the production order has been released but before it releases to production.
 Therefore, make sure to update material requirements when this happens manually.